+Long-term effects of logging intensity on forest functions

-(Huang and Asner, 2010; Rutishauser et al., 2015; Vidal et al., 2016)postulatingbiomasscycles (Huth et al., 2004; Keller et al., 2007; Sist and Ferreira, 2007; Valle et al., 2007; Zarin et al., 2007)This can also be said of the Amazon, whose forest management practices differ between countries.
+The recovery times of primary aboveground biomass vary with the intensity of timber harvest, as published in the literature (Huang and Asner, 2010; Rutishauser et al., 2015; Vidal et al., 2016) and examined in this study.
+This study also supports others who concluded that logging strategies postulating reduced impacts do not necessarily ensure full recovery of forest biomass; at least not within government-specific thresholds of minimum cutting cycles (Huth et al., 2004; Keller et al., 2007; Sist and Ferreira, 2007; Valle et al., 2007; Zarin et al., 2007).
+This can also be said of the Amazon, whose forest management practices differ between countries.
 The minimum cutting cycles are fixed between 30-60 years with harvests of 10-30m3/ha, mostly not long enough to restore commercial timber reserves.
 In particular, in French Guiana, with an official cutting cycle of 65 years and a mean logging intensity of 8-29 m3/ha (averaged over the last 15 years), reduced impact logging-techniques are used to practice (Piponiot et al., 2016).
 This study’s simulation scenario at moderate logging conditions (DBH lower cutting threshold 0.55m) showed that this period took about 10 years longer to restore the aboveground biomass for forest types found at Paracou test site.
 Literature research has shown that for the Amazon region so far no empirical information on recovery times of primary crown cover density, gross primary production, and the functional diversity of species group abundance is available.
 Hence, we were able for the first time to demonstrate that the official cutting cycle of 65 years, under assumptions of the moderate logging scenario, may be sufficient for the restoration of the crown cover density, gross primary production, and the functional diversity of species groups at the study site Paracou.

-(Blaser et al., 2011; Mather and Needle, 1998).
+Although forest management strategies are already being improved, often through financial incentives from international forest conservation initiatives (e.g. REDD+, certification: FSC, PEFC), only about 5% of the permanent forest estates of ITTO member states are managed sustainably (Blaser et al., 2011; Mather and Needle, 1998).
 It is therefore essential for these decision-makers to evaluate recovery times as an indicator of sustainable forest management in the tropics (F. E. Putz et al., 2008).
 Based on the assumptions of our simulation scenarios, it is recommended not to select site-specific cutting thresholds below 0.5m if the restoration of the forest’s functions is to be less than 65 years.
 In addition, it became clear that the relationship between aboveground biomass and gross primary production is variable: both change as a function of the logging intensity and the time after logging.
 In order to be able to make adequate statements, it is crucial to consider the state of succession of a selectively logged forest stand (temporal aspect).
 Moreover, the intensity of logging must be known, as this determines the forest’s structural composition.
 Our results are perfectly complemented by Rödig et al., (in press): By increasing the disturbance intensity (anthropogenic and natural), also smaller trees (e.g. in the forest’s understory) are being felled.
 The remaining aboveground stand biomass is being reduced likewise resulting in a strong shift in the species group composition.
 This is accompanied by an increasing period of recovery of ecosystem functions.
 A similar pattern was found in another study evaluating the species richness of different animal species between logged and unlogged tropical forests (Burivalova et al., 2014).
 They found the variability between taxa was accompanied by lower diversity, mainly explained by the intensity of logging.